 In 1629, Joseph Hull incurred the wrath of the church, when the wardens of Crewkerne were “presented” for allowing him to preach there without signing the Book of Strange Preachers.

-In his personal life, sadness struck Joseph Hull, when his mother Joane (Peson) died on 30 November 1629, in Crewkerne, Somerset, England.
+Meanwhile, in his personal life, sadness struck Joseph Hull, when his mother Joane (Peson) died on 30 November 1629, in Crewkerne, Somerset, England.

 One year later, circa 1630, daughter Grissel/Griselda was welcomed to the family.